invenia/blog/_posts/JuliaLangFeatures.md

 true
 ```

-So how does this work?
+So, how does this work?
 The answer is "Juxtaposition Multiplication": a literal number
 placed before an expression results in multiplication.

 ```julia